shabiel/PSN-4-513/README.md

 -------------------------------------------------------------------------------
 ```

-You need to edit 4, 5, 6 in order for the system to run.
+You need to edit 1, 4, 5, 6 in order for the system to run.
 In order to edit, you
-need the key `PSN PPS COORD`.
+need the key `PSN PPS COORD.

 If you are not starting from the first file, and are transitioning after a
 specific NDF patch,  one, you need to edit the site parameters
 (field `PPS-N Install Version`) to put in the corresponding version of the PPS
 DAT file in order for the next update to be done properly.
 For example, if you
 last installed `PSN\*4.0\*555`, you need to change `PPS-N Install Version` to 7.
+If you installed all available KIDS patches and now are switching, then you need
+to set `PPS-N Install Version` to 9.
 THIS STEP IS REALLY IMPORTANT TO PREVENT DATA CORRUPTION.
 THERE ARE NO OTHER
 CHECKS THAT GET PERFORMED.